yugabyte/yugabyte-db/docs/content/v2.20/yugabyte-platform/configure-yugabyte-platform/aws.md

 **Credential Type**.
 YBA requires the ability to create VMs in AWS.
 To do this, you can do one of the following:

-- **Specify Access ID and Secret Key** - Create an AWS Service Account with the required permissions (refer to [Prepare the AWS cloud environment](../../../install-yugabyte-platform/prepare-environment/aws/)), and provide your AWS Access Key ID and Secret Access Key.
+- **Specify Access ID and Secret Key** - Create an AWS Service Account with the required permissions (refer to [Cloud permissions](../../prepare/cloud-permissions/cloud-permissions-nodes-aws/)), and provide your AWS Access Key ID and Secret Access Key.
 - **Use IAM Role from this YBA host's instance** - Provision the YBA VM instance with an IAM role that has sufficient permissions by attaching an [IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) to the YBA VM in the **EC2** tab.
-For more information, see [Deploy the YugabyteDB universe using an IAM role](../../../install-yugabyte-platform/prepare-environment/aws/#deploy-the-yugabytedb-universe-using-an-iam-role).
 This option is only available if YBA is installed on AWS.

 **Use AWS Route 53 DNS Server**.
 Choose whether to use the cloud DNS Server / load balancer for universes deployed using this provider.
-Generally, SQL clients should prefer to use [smart client drivers](../../../../drivers-orms/smart-drivers/) to connect to cluster nodes, rather than load balancers.
+Generally, SQL clients should prefer to use [smart client drivers](../../../drivers-orms/smart-drivers/) to connect to cluster nodes, rather than load balancers.
 However, in some cases (for example, if no smart driver is available in the language), you may use a DNS Server or load-balancer.
 The DNS Server acts as a load-balancer that routes clients to various nodes in the database universe.
 YBA integrates with [Amazon Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) to provide managed Canonical Name (CNAME) entries for your YugabyteDB universes, and automatically updates the DNS entry as nodes get created, removed, or undergo maintenance.

 ### Regions